-- (1) The Modern Slavery Committee is to consist of 8 members, of whom: - (a) 4 are to be members of, and appointed by, the Legislative Council, and - (b) 4 are to be members of, and appointed by, the Legislative Assembly. - (2) The appointment of members of the Committee is, as far as practicable, to be in accordance with the practice of Parliament with respect to the appointment of members to serve on joint committees of both Houses of Parliament. - (3) A person is not eligible for appointment as a member of the Modern Slavery Committee if the person is a Minister of the Crown or a Parliamentary Secretary. - (4) Schedule 2 contains provisions relating to the Modern Slavery Committee.
+- (1) On substitution of this section by the Government Sector Finance Legislation (Repeal and Amendment) Act 2018 and as soon as practicable after the commencement of the first session of each Parliament, a joint committee of members of Parliament, to be known as the Public Accounts Committee, is to be appointed. - (2) The Committee is to consist of 8 members, of whom: - (a) 4 are to be members of, and appointed by, the Legislative Council, and - (b) 4 are to be members of, and appointed by, the Legislative Assembly. - (3) The appointment of members of the Committee is, as far as practicable, to be in accordance with the practice of Parliament with respect to the appointment of members to serve on joint committees of both Houses of Parliament. - (4) A person is not eligible for appointment as a member of the Committee if the person is a Minister of the Crown or a Parliamentary Secretary. - (5) Schedule 1B contains provisions relating to the Committee. - No. 2 Constitution of Public Accounts Committee as Joint Parliamentary Committee

-Page 9.
-Insert after line 45:
+Page 13, Schedule 2.
+Insert after line 24: